26. The Overlapping Generations Model#

 The first-order condition for a maximum can be obtained by plugging \(c_{t+1}\) into the objective function, taking the derivative with respect to \(c_t\), and setting it to zero.

-This leads to the Euler equation of the OLG model, which is
+This leads to the Euler equation of the OLG model, which describes the optimal intertemporal consumption dynamics:

 From the first constraint we get \(c_t = w_t - s_t\), so the Euler equation can also be expressed as